freedomofpress/fingerprint-securedrop/README.md

 ## Getting Started

-This repo uses submodules, so use `git clone --recursive`.
-You'll also need:

-* Ansible >=2
-* Vagrant
-* VirtualBox

-We recommend installing Ansible to a dedicated virtual environment for provisioning the VM:
+Make sure you have installed the latest stable versions of Vagrant and Virtualbox.
+Then run:

 ```
 $ mkvirtualenv -p python2 fpsd
-(fpsd)$ pip install -U ansible
+(fpsd)$ pip install -U -r requirements/requirements.txt
 ```

 To get a properly configured VM bootstrapped for crawling, run: